peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

         System.IComparable,
         System.IEquatable

 This class is largely obsolete.
 It will be replaced by a new version of this class in a different namespace/package and library, called  `PeterO.Numbers.EDecimal`  in the `PeterO.Numbers` library (in .NET), or  `com.upokecenter.numbers.EDecimal`  in the `com.github.peteroupc/numbers` artifact (in Java).
-This new class can be used in the  `CBORObject.FromObject(Object)` method (by including the new library in your code, among other things), but this version of the CBOR library doesn't include any methods that explicitly take an  `EDecimal`  as a parameter or return value.
+This new class can be used in the `CBORObject.FromObject(object)`  method (by including the new library in your code, among other things), but this version of the CBOR library doesn't include any methods that explicitly take an `EDecimal`  as a parameter or return value.

 Represents an arbitrary-precision decimal floating-point number.About decimal arithmetic

 Decimal (base-10) arithmetic, such as that provided by this class, is appropriate for calculations involving such real-world data as prices and other sums of money, tax rates, and measurements.
 These calculations often involve multiplying or dividing one decimal with another decimal, or performing other operations on decimal numbers.
 Many of these calculations also rely on rounding behavior in which the result after rounding is a decimal number (for example, multiplying a price by a premium rate, then rounding, should result in a decimal amount of money).

 On the other hand, most implementations of  `float`  and `double` , including in C# and Java, store numbers in a binary (base-2) floating-point format and use binary floating-point arithmetic.
 Many decimal numbers can't be represented exactly in binary floating-point format (regardless of its length).
 Applying binary arithmetic to numbers intended to be decimals can sometimes lead to unintuitive results, as is shown in the description for the FromDouble() method of this class.

 About ExtendedDecimal instances